 Recycle for Dorset Service Policy

-Details of the service policies of the new uniform recycling and residual waste service for Dorset, Recycle for Dorset, that is provided by Dorset Council Waste Services (formerly known as the Dorset Waste Partnership (Dorset Council Waste Services)) on behalf of its partner authorities.
+Details of the service policies of the uniform recycling and residual waste service for Dorset, Recycle for Dorset, that is provided by Dorset Council's waste services (formerly known as the Dorset Waste Partnership).

-The implementation of Recycle for Dorset has contributed to Dorset Council Waste Services delivering over £4.5 million in savings since its formation in 2011 to 2016.
-Furthermore, the service has increased the kerbside recycling rate from 29% in 2011 to 59% in 2016/17.
+The implementation of the Recycle for Dorset kerbside waste collection scheme has contributed to Dorset's councils delivering over £4.5 million in savings since its roll-out from 2011 to 2016.
+Furthermore, the service has increased the kerbside recycling rate from 29% in 2011 to 59% in 2018/19.

-This service policy fully supports the aims and objectives of Dorset Council's Waste Services team, as set out in its Business Plan and the Revised Joint Municipal Waste Management Strategy for Dorset.
+This service policy fully supports the aims and objectives of Dorset Council, as set out in its Business Plan and the Revised Joint Municipal Waste Management Strategy for Dorset.
 They are:

 - maintaining customer satisfaction